nastya236/nastya.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I believe that AI
-My passion is solving intelligence to advance science and benefit humanity.

 I am a Master student at  Ecole polytechnique fédérale de Lausanne.
 Besides that I am a Research Assistant at Adaptive Motor Control Lab headed by Mackenzie Mathis.

-(About the lab briefly)
-Now I am working on improving the generation ability of pose estimation models in DeepLabCut with Shaokai Ye.
-Also, I am a part of CEBRA, led by Steffen Schneider.
+Currently I am working on improving the generation ability of pose estimation models in DeepLabCut with Shaokai Ye.
+Also, I developing new features for CEBRA, led by Steffen Schneider.

 I received my BSc degree in Applied Math and Physics at Moscow Institute of Physics and Technology.
 During my undergraduate studing I worked in Machine Intelligence Lab as AI Researcher.
 As a member of the Computer Vision and Signal Processing team, I conducted research in the different fields of Artificial Intelligence and helped big technical companies, such as Huawei, Samsung, and Sony, to build and deploy AI models on wearable devices

+I interested at the intersection of Machine Learning and Natural Science.
+My passion is solving intelligence to advance science and benefit humanity.

-{{< icon name="download" pack="fas" >}} More details about experience in my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resume{{< /staticref >}}.
+More details about my experience in my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resume{{< /staticref >}}.